nutanix-japan/nai-llm/docs/nkp_tutorials/nkp_ndb_lab.md

 lastupdateauthor: "Lakshmi Balaramane"
 ---

-# Kubernetes and Nutanix NDB Integration
+# Nutanix NKP and Nutanix NDB Integration

 This lab sets up a custom microservices-based application with a VM-based Nutanix Database Service ([NDB](https://www.nutanix.com/products/database-service)).
 It demonstrates integrating NDB-provisioned databases with a vanilla Kubernetes cluster, replacing OpenShift-specific features like Routes with Ingress and Security Context Constraints (SCCs) with Kubernetes security contexts.